skoumalcz/teanity-plugin/readme.md

         versionType = com.skoumal.teanity.plugin.VersionType.SEMANTIC
         // if semantic version == 1.5.20, then version code will be 10520. you can offset this
-        // number by the multiplier so in this case it will be 10520000 versionCodeMultiplier = 1000 // note that it must be a positive number, defaults to 1 }
+        // number by the multiplier so in this case it will be 10520000 versionCodeOverride { // this: ApkVariantOutput ->
+            1000 // note that it must be a positive number, defaults to 1 }
+    }
 }